Shakespeare II (Revision 2)

 Over a work schedule of 19 weeks student will study seven plays, write three short essays, and write one three-hour examination.

-To receive credit for ENGL 325, you must achieve a minimum grade of 50 percent on each assignment, 50 percent on the final examination, and a composite course grade of at least “D” (50 percent).
-The weighting of the course assignments is as follows:
+To receive credit for ENGL 325, you must submit all assignments and write the final examination, and you must achieve a minimum grade of 50 percent on the final examination and a composite course grade of at least “D” (50 percent).

 |Assignment 1||Assignment 2||Assignment 3||Final Exam||Total|